interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 ### Assets and Currency

-The Common Ledger API provides access to a ledger containing a single currency or asset.
+The Five Bells Ledger API provides access to a ledger containing a single currency or asset.
 The [Get Ledger Metadata][] method reports the type of asset or currency used.

-If a provider supports multiple currencies or assets, the provider can serve Common Ledger APIs separately for each such asset by serving it from a different prefix.
+If a provider supports multiple currencies or assets, the provider can serve Five Bells Ledger APIs separately for each such asset by serving it from a different prefix.
 For example, the [Prepare Transfer][] method could be available at all the following locations:

 - `POST https://ledger.example.com/TZS/transfers`
 - `POST https://ledger.example.com/KES/transfers`